 When adding UK postcode lookup or address validation to an online form, it’s easy to concentrate on how the UI elements will look and forget about the data that powers the search.

-The data powering address searches can make the difference between your users finding their address in one quick search, or not being able to find their address at all and having to enter their entire address manually.
+The data powering address searches can make the difference between your users finding their address in one quick search, or not being able to find their address at all.

 @NewLookHelp the jeans are in my size online!
 Now trying to order but the postcode isnt being recognised:( help?— Evie (@Evie_CA) June 16, 2016

 If you're reviewing and comparing different postcode lookup APIs, there are some other datasets that you should be aware of:

 In the UK the best source of address data is the Postcode Address File (PAF) from Royal Mail; a massive data file containing 30 million residential and commercial addresses in the UK.

 PAF is far from static with changes being made daily, based on property and business owners informing Royal Mail directly or the postmen and women delivering the mail making note of changes.

 Altogether these changes can total thousands per day, including new houses being added, demolished buildings being removed and organisation names being updated when businesses move premises.